Tanera Mòr: History

 The island was a port for herring fishing, and suffered the decline of that industry.
 The two settlements were known as Ardnagoine and Garadheancal.

-In 1881, there were no fewer than 118 people living on Tanera Mòr, all of whom had left by 1931 (one year after St Kilda was abandoned).
-Permanent habitation has been intermittent since then, with six people identified as resident in 1961, eight in 1981, none in 1991 and then five at the 2001 census and four in 2011.
-The last residents, owners Lizzie and Richard Williams, were reported to have left the island in 2014.
+In 1881, 118 people lived on Tanera Mòr, all of whom had left by 1931 (one year after St Kilda was abandoned).
 The island was bought in the early 1960s by Ken Frampton.

+There was intermittent permanent habitation since the island was abandoned, with six people identified as resident in 1961, eight in 1981, none in 1991 and five at the 2001 census and four in 2011.

-In September 2012, it was revealed that the island's owners Lizzie and Richard Williams were considering a community buyout with residents on the mainland nearby.
-The price to the Coigach development trust has been assessed at £2.6 million.
+In September 2012 the island's owners, Lizzie and Richard Williams, were considering a community buyout with residents on the mainland nearby.
+The price to the Coigach development trust was assessed at £2.6 million.
 This proposal did not progress, however, and the island was placed on the open market in May 2013 for £2.5 million.
-By 2014 the price had been dropped to £1.95 million by owners Richard and Lizzie Williams, who had moved to the mainland.
+By 2014 the price had been dropped to £1.95 million by owners Richard and Lizzie Williams, the last residents, who had moved to the mainland.

 In June 2017, Ian Wace purchased the island for £1.7 million, far less than the £2.5 million asking price when it was put on the market in 2013.
+The island was overgrown with bracken, moss and brambles, had an abandoned herring station but no proper roads; he said he thought "it was an extraordinary place".
 It was reported that he would oversee a four-year development of Tanera Mòr, which could become an "idyllic retreat capable of hosting up to 60 paying guests".

+In the eight years to 2025 Wace is reported to have invested about £100m to regenerate the island, supporting the local community, with the purposes of rural and community regeneration, environmental restoration and protection, and support for public service.
+As of 2025 130 people, mostly in their 30s, were on the island working on the project to restore the island.
+This has included building five kilometres of roads and renovating a dozen derelict buildings.
+The former café and post office became the epicentre of the island's communal life.
+Ruined cottages were restored using traditional carpentry and stonemasonry skills, hand-building and repurposing where possible.
+Chrome basins in the cinema's bathroom are repurposed from wartime German U-boats.
+Tobin Irvine, who lived on Tanera as a teenager, in 2025 was leading the regeneration and communities group at the organisation regenerating Tanera, Summer Isles Enterprises, owned by the Jagclif Charitable Trust.